hal/dmr.scala/README.md

 // creates an empty model node val node = ModelNode()

+// created a new model node holding a simple value val node = ModelNode(42)

 // creates a new model node with structure val node = ModelNode(
   "flag" -> true,